What Attracts Carpenter Ants to Australian Properties?

 Prevention Tips:

-• Use flyscreens and door seals to prevent ants from getting inside.
+Use flyscreens and door seals to prevent ants from entering your home.

 4. Food Sources

-While these timber pests prefer nesting in wood, they forage for food in homes and gardens.
+While these timber pests prefer to nest in wood, they also forage for food in homes and gardens.
 Pet food bowls, crumbs, uncovered bins and sugary spills attract carpenter ants.

 Prevention Tips: